Salesforce Data Cleansing: Proactive and Reactive Strategies to Keep Your CRM Squeaky Clean

 • Manual intervention required.
 Field accuracy checks stop bad inputs, but won’t resolve already missing or inconsistent data.

 Over time, these limitations and blind spots compound, necessitating the very cleanup projects you were trying to avoid in the first place.
-And once bad data is in, Salesforce doesn’t offer a native, large-scale way to clean it up without manual intervention and Data Loader work.
+And once bad data is in, Salesforce doesn’t offer a native, large-scale way to clean it up without manual intervention.

 Taking Salesforce’s proactive cleansing further